ANALYSIS

 On 15 April 2026, the Dutch House of Representatives voted the Cyberbeveiligingswet into law — the Netherlands’ transposition of the EU’s NIS2 Directive.
 The bill now moves to the Senate, with the government targeting simultaneous entry into force in Q2 2026.
 Dutch board members are now on the clock.

 They are not alone.
-Twenty-one of twenty-seven EU member states have transposed NIS2 into national law.
+Twenty-two of twenty-seven EU member states have transposed NIS2 into national law.
 In Germany, where the implementation law was published on 5 December 2025, the BSI is actively auditing registration compliance — only around one third of covered entities registered by the March 6 deadline.
 In Belgium, among the first EU states to fully implement the directive, essential entities face an April 18 deadline to submit self-assessments to the Centre for Cybersecurity Belgium.
 In France, the ANSSI framework will bring an estimated 10,000 to 15,000 entities into scope, with full enforcement expected from late 2026.

 The directive is no longer a future obligation.
 It is an active regulatory environment — and it names management bodies directly.
 The governance and digital exposure risks NIS2 targets are part of a wider picture covered in our Corporate Digital Footprint hub.